-Iran to boost uranium enrichment level in new challenge for nuclear pact
+Trump tells Iran threats 'can come back to bite you' in nuclear standoff

-GENEVA (Reuters) - Iran said on Wednesday it will soon boost uranium enrichment beyond the level set in the landmark 2015 nuclear deal it struck with world powers, in an announcement that is likely to further enflame tensions with the United States.
+GENEVA (Reuters) - U.S. President Donald Trump warned Iran on Wednesday against making threats that can “come back to bite you like nobody has been bitten before,” after Tehran announced it would breach a 2015 nuclear deal.

-President Hassan Rouhani said Iran would after July 7 enrich uranium beyond a fissile purity of 3.67%, a level which is deemed suitable for electricity generation and is the maximum allowed by the deal.
+President Hassan Rouhani announced that after July 7 Iran would enrich uranium beyond a fissile purity of 3.67%, which is the maximum allowed by the deal and a level which is deemed suitable for electricity generation.

-It is the second time this week that Tehran has announced a breach of the nuclear accord, which has been in trouble since President Donald Trump pulled the United States out of it last year.
+It is the second time this week that Tehran has announced a measure that undermines the nuclear accord, which has been in trouble since Trump pulled the United States out of it last year.

 “Our level of enrichment will no longer be 3.67.
 We will put this commitment aside by whatever amount we feel like, by whatever amount is our necessity, our need.
 We will take this above 3.67,” said Rouhani, according to IRIB news agency.